Skip to content

 erdos_renyi_gnp_likelihood

-Calculate the likelihood of parameter p for a G(n,p) model and a given graph
+Calculate the likelihood of parameter p for a G(n,p) model and a given undirected graph.

 Source code in src/pathpyG/algorithms/generative_models.py